 As of December 31, 1997, the Company was a party to agreements with certain of its executive officers.
-Mr. David S. Aldrich, Vice President, Corporate Development and Strategy, Mr. William L. P. Brownley, Vice President and General Counsel, Mr. Gerald D. Calhoun, Vice President, Human Resources and Secretary, Mr. Mark W. Hester, Executive Vice President and Chief Operating Officer, Mr. Robert J. Marino, Chief Marketing and Sales Officer, Mr. Lorenzo Tellez, Chief Financial Officer, Treasurer and Vice President, and Mr. John B. Wood, Director, President and Chief Executive Officer, have agreements with the Company which provide for a payment of two years' base salary then in effect if involuntarily terminated.
+Mr. David S. Aldrich, Vice President, Corporate Development and Strategy, Mr. William L. P. Brownley, Vice President and General Counsel, Mr. Gerald D. Calhoun, Vice President, Human Resources and Secretary, Mr. Mark W. Hester, Executive Vice President and Chief Operating Officer, Mr. Robert J. Marino, Chief Marketing and Sales Officer, Mr. Lorenzo Tellez, Chief Financial Officer, Treasurer and Vice President, and Mr. John B. Wood, Director, President and Chief Executive Officer, have employment agreements with the Company.
+The agreements are for one year terms and provide for a payment of two years' base salary then in effect if involuntarily terminated or if the agreements are not extended.
 Accordingly, Messrs.
-Aldrich, Brownley, Calhoun, Hester, Marino, Tellez and Wood would receive, given their present salary levels, \$150,000, \$150,000, \$158,000, \$175,000, \$195,000, \$195,000 and \$300,000, respectively for a two year period.
-In addition, these agreements provide for bonus payment should certain operating results be attained.
+Aldrich, Brownley, Calhoun, Hester, Marino, Tellez and Wood would receive, given their present salary levels, \$150,000, \$150,000, \$150,000, \$175,000, \$195,000, \$195,000 and \$300,000, respectively for a two year period.
+In addition to base salary, the executives are eligible for a bonus and for the grant of stock options under the agreements.
+The amount of the bonus is determined by reference to the amount, if any, of earnings before taxes and goodwill amortization of the Company for the year.
 Each year the Company renegotiates these employment contracts as part of the yearly review process.
 Accordingly, in 1998, the Company expects to review the contracts described above.